FracFocus is the national hydraulic fracturing chemical registry.

 The site was created to provide the public access to reported chemicals used for hydraulic fracturing within their area.
 To help users put this information into perspective, the site also provides objective information on hydraulic fracturing, the chemicals used, the purposes they serve and the means by which groundwater is protected.

 The primary purpose of this site is to provide factual information concerning hydraulic fracturing and groundwater protection.
 It is not intended to argue either for or against the use of hydraulic fracturing as a technology.
 It is also not intended to provide a scientific analysis of risk associated with hydraulic fracturing.
 While FracFocus is not intended to replace or supplant any state governmental information systems it is being used by a number of states as a means of official state chemical disclosure.
-Currently, sixteen states use FracFocus in this manner as shown in the map below:
+Currently, twenty-three states use FracFocus in this manner as shown in the map below: